-1. For students who have not received their candidacy by January 31, 2024:

-Students who are pre-candidacy will receive a total of \$18,250 for their University of Toronto Fellowship, which is disbursed in two instalments over the fall and winter terms of the academic year.
-The remaining \$9,564 from the funding package will consist of a combination of employment income and other internal funding sources (e.g., teaching assistantships, research assistantships, or internal awards and bursaries).
+• For students who have not achieved candidacy by January 31, 2025: Students who are pre-candidacy will receive a University of Toronto Fellowship (UTF) stipend of \$10,000 which is disbursed in two equal instalments at the start of the fall and winter sessions.
+The remaining \$9,600 from the funding package will consist of a combination of employment income and other internal funding sources (e.g., teaching assistantships, research assistantships, or internal awards and bursaries).

-2. For students who have received their candidacy by January 31, 2024:

-Students who have achieved PhD candidacy by January 31st of the academic year, will receive a total of \$20,250 for their University of Toronto Fellowship.
-UTF, which is disbursed two instalments over the fall and winter terms of the academic year.
-The remaining \$7,564 from the funding package will consist of a combination of employment income and other internal funding sources (e.g., teaching assistantships, research assistantships, or internal awards and bursaries).
+• For students who have received their candidacy by January 31, 2025: Students who have achieved PhD candidacy by January 31st of the academic year, will receive up a UTF Stipend of \$12,000, which is disbursed in two equal instalments at the start of the fall and winter sessions.
+The remaining \$7,600 from the funding package will consist of a combination of employment income and other internal funding sources (e.g., teaching assistantships, research assistantships, or internal awards and bursaries).